Summer vacation at last!10 tips for digital protection on summer vacation

 2. back up and delete your data before you travel

-3. protect your devices with a password
+3. protect your devices with updates and a password

 4. secure your family's internet connections